satya117/satya117/README.md

 I am upcoming optimistic engineering undergraduate in CSE with  specialization in cybersecurity from [SRM Institute of Science and Technology](https://www.srmist.edu.in).

 - 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on Data Science Projects
+- 👯 I’m looking to collaborate on Python Projects
 - 📫 How to reach me: satyapusala175@gmail.com